 Students should feel well enough to participate in all classroom activities when coming to school.
 If he/she is suffering from an active illness, they are advised to stay home in order to protect other students and staff from possible disease transmission.
-If your student develops a fever or is sent home from school with a temperature of 99.9° or higher, he/she must be free of fever for 24 hours without the use of fever-reducing medicine before returning to school.
+If your student develops a fever or is sent home from school with a temperature of 99.9° or higher they my return to school if: (1) their temperature is below 99.5 in the evening and in the morning (without using fever reducing medication) AND (2) other symptoms are improving.
 Students should remain at home until their illness has resolved, even if examinations will be missed as a result of illness.
 Students should not come to school simply to complete an examination with the intention of leaving early due to illness.